Currently reading: The best cheap electric cars you would actually want to own

 Best for: performance

-Just sneaking into this list is the Tesla Model 3 because it makes so much sense on paper.
+Just sneaking on to this list is the Tesla Model 3 because it makes so much sense on paper.
 Yes, at £39,990 it’s one of the more expensive choices here, but that does buy you a BMW 3 Series-sized saloon with very generous interior space.

 When it comes to EV drivetrain efficiency, no one can touch Tesla.
 A Model 3 can manage a genuine 4.0mpkWh.
 If that sounds boring, it starts a powerful virtuous circle: Teslas get better range than rivals but with a smaller battery.

-That takes less time to charge than a big one, and the physical space it saves can go to passengers and cargo.
+That takes less time to charge than a big one, and the physical space it saves can be allocated to passengers and cargo.
 A small battery weighs less, which itself improves efficiency further and helps with the Model 3’s immediate handling and zippy performance.

 The Tesla doesn’t come higher up this list because it’s very divisive.
 While some people will find Tesla’s way of doing things absolutely fine, others simply can’t live with the extremely screen-dependent user interface, the lack of indicator stalks, the poorly tuned driver assistance features, the always-on one-pedal driving and the litany of other quirks.